 Generally speaking, any kind of loan or financial products bought from a bank and/or a financial institution include a fee of some kind.
-These fees are found especially in loans, whether it be personal loan, home loan, auto loan, or any other loan for that matter, there is a principal balance, and an interest fee included.
+These fees are found especially in loans, whether it be personal loan, home loan, auto loan, or other kinds of loans for that matter, there is a principal balance, and an interest fee included.

 Principal balance is the amount of money you originally agreed to pay back, this does not include the interest, while the interest fee is the cost of borrowing the money from a bank or financial institution.

 Principal balance is the original sum of money borrowed.
 If you take out a $10,000 loan, for example, the principal is $10,000.
 If you pay off $5,000, the principal balance now consists of the remaining $5,000.